What Is a Trust Account?

 The trust department of a financial institution or a law firm commonly serves as trustees.

-You can serve as the trustee of your own trust for some types of trust funds; for others, you will need to appoint someone else.
+You can serve as the trustee of your own trust for some types of trust funds, but for others, you will need to appoint someone else.
 Remember to designate a successor trustee should the initial trustee die or become incapacitated.

-The trust document will give the bank instruction on how to set up the trust account, including a name and trustee designation.
-Often this looks like “trustee for the benefit of …" which indicates the individual or organization for whom the trustee is handling the assets.
+The trust document will give the bank instructions on how to set up the trust account, including a name and trustee designation.
+Often, this looks like “trustee for the benefit of …" which indicates the individual or organization for whom the trustee is handling the assets.

 You must determine which of your assets you want to place in the trust.
 Assets such as cars, real estate, stock, and bank accounts have legal titles that must be changed to the name of the trustee.
-(Remember the trustee has legal ownership of the trust property.)
+Keep in mind that the trustee has legal ownership of the trust property.

-Get Legal Help from an Estate Planning Attorney
+Get Legal Advice From an Estate Planning Attorney

 Setting up a trust requires a solid understanding of your state's trust laws.
-When you are ready to create a trust account, consult with an estate planning lawyer.
+It's also a lengthy legal process.
+When you are ready to create a trust account, it's a good idea to consult with an estate planning lawyer.
+They can use their expertise to make sure your trust account is going to perform the way you want it to.

 Can I Solve This on My Own or Do I Need an Attorney?